-Vice News Tonight examines the exploitive video visitation industry
+Vice News Tonight examines the exploitative video visitation industry

 by Lucius Couloute, June 28, 2017